Friday, March 19, 2021

 A list of some types of neurodivergence and a closer look at what conditions, disabilities, and/or differences are considered neurodivergent.

-Some of the neurodiversity terms like neurodiverse and neurodivergent can be quite confusing.
+Some of the neurodiversity terms like neurodiverse and neurodivergent can be quite confusing, which is why many people confuse these two terms in particular.

 That's why I put together this list of types of neurodivergence so you can have a better sense of what's all included.
 Hint: basically anything that isn't a neurotypical brain is considered a form of neurodivergence.